 B.A.
 Economics (Hons), Trinity College, University of Toronto; LL.B ( Hons), University of Kent.

-Since joining the firm in August 2010, Kimberly has been involved in a variety of corporate/commercial matters and has worked with most of the partners of the firm for scheduled practice rotations.
-She has assisted Andrea Kinach with several IPOs and listings on the Junior Market of the Jamaica Stock Exchange.
-Her current practice concentration is in financial services working with Arthur Hamilton in relation to conventional and structured financial arrangements, but her work extends to corporate/commercial law matters generally.
+Since joining the firm in August 2010, Kimberly’s practice has grown considerably and she has been involved in a variety of significant high-value corporate/commercial matters particularly in relation to financing arrangements and asset acquisitions.
+She has also participated in the execution of several IPOs and listings on the Junior and Main Market of the Jamaica Stock Exchange as well as the implementation of Bond, Note and Preference Share issues.
+Her current practice concentration is in financial services in relation to conventional and structured financial arrangements, but her work extends to corporate/commercial law matters generally (including trademark law matters).

 LL.B.
 (Hons)(UWI); Certificate of Legal Education, Norman Manley Law School.

 Damien DaCosta joined the firm following his admission to the Jamaica Bar in December 2012.
 He holds a B.Sc.
 (Physics) (Hons) degree and an LL.B (Hons) (First Class) degree both granted by the University of the West Indies, in 2001 and 2010 respectively.
 He is also a graduate of the Norman Manley Law School.